gaurav-aiml/cloud-datawarehouse-with-redshift/README.md

 ![Boto3](https://img.shields.io/badge/-Boto3-25273c?style=flat&logo=amazon-aws)
 ![Python](https://img.shields.io/badge/-Python-25273c?style=flat&logo=python)

-This main task of the project is to design a Cloud Data Warehouse for a fictional company called Sparkify, a music streaming platform like Spotify/Pandora.
+The main task of the project is to design a Cloud Data Warehouse for a fictional company called Sparkify, a music streaming platform like Spotify/Pandora.
 Sparkify has logged its data on user behaviour on its website.
 The log data, song data and JSON metadata about the  The data resides in an Amazon S3 Bucket.

-The task is to design a Dimensional Data Model and ETL pipeline to build the Data Warehouse using Amazon Redshift as the data store so that the analysis team can coveniently wrangle the data.
+Here I designed a Dimensional Data Model and ETL pipeline to build the Data Warehouse using Amazon Redshift as the data store so that the analysis team can coveniently wrangle the data.

 ***